JerryI/wljs-docs/docs/wlx/dynamics.md

 import Theme from "./theme.js";
 <Theme></Theme>

-There is no need in crafting your own API to interact with a working Wolfram Kernel to bring input elements update the data in real-time.
+**There is no need in crafting your own API to interact with a working Wolfram Kernel to bring input elements update the data in real-time**

 :::note
 It is assumed you have read an [interpeter](interpeter.md) page first